-The above reasons were also stated to the CNMV in July 2008, in relation to the 2007 Annual Corporate Governance Report, and were reiterated in the 2008 Annual Corporate Governance Report.
+The above reasons were also stated to the CNMV in July 2008, in relation to the 2007 Annual Corporate Governance Report, and were reiterated in the Company's 2008 and 2009 Annual Corporate Governance Reports.

-51. The Audit Committee should be empowered to meet with any Company employee or executive, even ordering their appearance without the presence of any other executive.
-Complies Explain □
+51. 51.
+The Audit Committee should be empowered to meet with any Company employee or executive, even ordering their appearance without the presence of any other executive.

-52. The Audit Committee should report to the Board, prior to the adoption by the Board of the corresponding decisions, on the matters indicated in Recommendation 8:

-- a) The financial information that the Company must periodically disclose as a listed company.
-The Committee should ensure that interim statements are prepared using the same accounting principles as the annual statements and, to this end, may ask the external auditor to conduct a limited review. - b) The creation or acquisition of shares in special-purpose vehicles or entities resident in countries or territories that are considered tax havens, and any other transactions or operations of an analogous nature whose complexity could impair the transparency of the Group. - c) Related-party transactions, except where their scrutiny has been entrusted to some other supervision and control committee.
+- 52. The Audit Committee should report to the Board, prior to the adoption by the Board of the corresponding decisions, on the matters indicated in Recommendation 8: - a) The financial information that the Company must periodically disclose as a listed company.
+The Committee should ensure that interim statements are prepared using the same accounting principles as the annual statements and, to this end, may ask the external auditor to conduct a limited review. - b) The creation or acquisition of shares in special-purpose vehicles or entities resident in countries or territories that are considered tax havens, and any other transactions or operations of an analogous nature whose complexity could impair the transparency of the Group. - c) Related-party transactions, except where the prior reporting function has been entrusted to some other supervision and control committee.